 Sohrabuddin, a gangster who the Gujarat police claimed had links with Pakistan-based terror outfit Lashkar-e-Taiba, and his wife Kausar Bi were allegedly abducted by Gujarat ATS from Hyderabad on their way to Sangli in Maharashtra in 2005.

 He was killed in a "fake" encounter with police near Gandhinagar in November 2005 after which his wife disappeared.
 She too is believed to have been killed.

-Tulsiram Prajapati, a key witness to the encounter, was allegedly killed by the police at Chapri village in Banaskantha district of Gujarat in December 2006.
+Tulsiram, an aide of the gangster and eyewitness to the encounter, was allegedly killed by police at Chapri in Banaskantha district of Gujarat in December 2006.

 The case was transferred to Mumbai in September 2012 at CBI's request.